 - coordinating with public safety

 Free expression may also take the form of fixed exhibits, such as ribbons or banners tied to trees or lamp posts; temporary walls or other erected structures; or flags, crosses, signs, or other items planted in the ground.
-Fixed exhibits, due to their unique nature, must be coordinated with the Dean of Students or designee in consultation with other stakeholders (Events Management and Guest Services, Public Safety, Facilities, etc.).
+Fixed exhibits, due to their unique nature, must be coordinated with the Dean of Students and/or the Assistant Vice Provost for Student Engagement or designee in consultation with other stakeholders (Events Management and Guest Services, Public Safety, Facilities, etc.).
 Individual students or recognized student organizations wishing to sponsor a fixed exhibit must submit a request to Events Management and Guest Services at least seven (7) business days before installation.
-Following receipt of this request, the sponsoring party must meet with the Dean of Students or designee to discuss expectations, rights, responsibilities, and logistical considerations (time, place, and manner), which must be mutually understood and accepted.
+Following receipt of this request, the sponsoring party must meet with the Dean of Students and/or the Assistant Vice Provost for Student Engagement or designee to discuss expectations, rights, responsibilities, and logistical considerations (time, place, and manner), which must be mutually understood and accepted.
 All requests will be considered.

-Prior to the installation of the fixed exhibit, the sponsoring party will receive written notification of the agreed upon parameters from the Dean of Students or designee, which will have the effect of policy.
+Prior to the installation of the fixed exhibit, the sponsoring party will receive written notification of the agreed upon parameters from the Dean of Students and/or the Assistant Vice Provost for Student Engagement or designee, which will have the effect of policy.
 Fixed exhibits may only remain displayed for five (5) or fewer consecutive business days and may not be displayed during University holidays.
 The sponsoring party is responsible for any damage to University property resulting from the exhibit.

 Fixed exhibits may not take place in a manner that endangers the University community, violates the law or the USF Student Conduct Code or interrupts the functioning of the University (interfering with or disrupting classes or other ongoing University events or activities).
 Fixed exhibits may not utilize amplified sound in a manner that substantially interferes with classes or other events in progress.
 Further, other restrictions apply, such as the prohibited use of sidewalk chalk and the obstruction of walkways.